Lowboy

 A lowboy is an American collectors term for one type of dressing table.
 It is a small table with one or two rows of drawers, so called in contradistinction to (and designed to match) the tallboy or highboy chest of drawers.

 History and description

-A different type of dressing table.

 Lowboys and tallboys were favorite pieces of the 18th century, both in England and in the United States; the lowboy was most frequently used as a dressing-table, but sometimes as a side-table.
 It is usually made of oak, walnut or mahogany, with the drawer-fronts mounted with brass pulls and escutcheons.
 The more elegant examples in the Queen Anne, early Georgian, and Chippendale styles often have cabriole legs, carved knees, and slipper or claw-and-ball feet.
 The fronts of some examples also are sculpted with the scallop-shell motif beneath the center drawer.

 Another term for a dressing table equipped with mirrors is vanity and is used to apply makeup and other fashion accessories.